What It’s Like Living Under Terrorist Threat

 When it’s full dark, I see lights in the distance and realize I’m about half a mile from a road.
 I stumble through the paddies and wave down a van containing two Indonesian college students.
 They seem totally amused by the situation and actually drive 20 minutes in the opposite direction to get me back to the start.

 When we get back to Sentul, the hash circle is in full swing.
 Everyone cheers when I get out of the car.
 Someone passes beers to the students and me.
-The faces around me are no longer random Indonesians and Canadians and Americans and Australians whose lives collided briefly.
+The faces around me are no longer random Indonesians and Canadians and Americans and Australians whose lives collided briefly while living in Indonesia.
 For a happy moment, we’re all just friends, singing and laughing and drinking together.